oddlama/autokernel/README.md

 # About autokernel

-Autokernel is a tool to manage your kernel configuration that guarantees semantic correctness.
+Autokernel is a tool for managing your kernel configuration that guarantees semantic correctness.
-It checks symbol assignments for validity using a native bridge to the kernel's Kconfig interface and ensures that your configuration doesn't silently break on kernel updates.
-Next time a config option is removed or renamed (like when `CONFIG_THUNDERBOLT` was merged with `CONFIG_USB4`), you will notice.
+It checks symbol assignments for validity by creating a native bridge to the kernel's Kconfig interface and ensures that your configuration does not silently break during kernel updates.
+The next time a config option is removed or renamed, similar to when `CONFIG_THUNDERBOLT` was merged with `CONFIG_USB4`, you will notice.

 It provides a configuration framework which understands the semantics behind symbols, their dependencies and allowed values and enforces these rules when generating the final